drakkan/sftpgo/README.md

 - Per user authentication methods.
 - [Two-factor authentication](./docs/howto/two-factor-authentication.md) based on time-based one time passwords (RFC 6238) which works with Authy, Google Authenticator and other compatible apps.
 - Custom authentication via external programs/HTTP API.
+- Web Client and Web Admin user interfaces support [OpenID Connect](https://openid.net/connect/) authentication and so they can be integrated with identity providers such as [Keycloak](https://www.keycloak.org/).
+You can find more details [here](./docs/oidc.md).
 - [Data At Rest Encryption](./docs/dare.md).
 - Dynamic user modification before login via external programs/HTTP API.
 - Quota support: accounts can have individual quota expressed as max total size and/or max number of files.